Shyamala Gopalan: Early life and education

-Shyamala was born on December 7, 1938, in Madras, Madras Province, British India (present-day Chennai, Tamil Nadu, India) to Rajam Gopalan and P. V. Gopalan, a civil servant.
+Shyamala was born on December 7, 1938, in Madras to Tamil Brahmin Iyer parents, P. V. Gopalan, a civil servant, and Rajam, her mother.
 Her parents were from two villages near the town of Mannargudi in Madras Province.
-According to The Los Angeles Times, "Gopalan was a Tamil Brahmin, part of a privileged elite in Hinduism’s ancient caste hierarchy".
-According to Shyamala's brother, Balachandran, their parents were broad-minded in raising the children, all of whom led somewhat unconventional lives.
-Gopalan began her professional life as a stenographer, rising through the ranks in the civil service, moving the family every few years between Madras, New Delhi, Bombay, and Calcutta.
+Gopalan had begun his professional life as a stenographer, and, as he rose through the ranks of the Imperial Secretariat Service and later Central Secretariat Service, he moved the family every few years between Madras (now Chennai), New Delhi, Bombay (now Mumbai), and Calcutta (now Kolkata).
+He and Rajam had an arranged marriage, but according to Shyamala's brother, Balachandran, their parents were broad-minded in raising the children, all of whom led somewhat unconventional lives.
 A gifted singer of Carnatic music, Shyamala won a national competition in it as a teenager.

-She studied for a BSc in Home Science at Lady Irwin College in Delhi.
-Her father thought the subject—which taught skills considered helpful in homemaking—was a mismatch for her abilities; her mother expected the children to seek careers in medicine, engineering, or the law.
-In 1958, aged 19, Shyamala unexpectedly applied to a master's program in nutrition and endocrinology at the University of California, Berkeley, and was accepted.
+Shyamala went to the MEA school in Delhi and received her Higher Secondary Certificate in 1955.
+She studied for a Bachelor of Science in Home Science at Lady Irwin College, University of Delhi.
+Her father thought the subject—which taught skills considered helpful in homemaking—was a mismatch for her abilities; her mother expected the children to seek careers in medicine, engineering, or law.
+In 1958, aged 19, Shyamala unexpectedly applied to the master's program in nutrition and endocrinology at the University of California, Berkeley, and was accepted.
 Her parents used some of their retirement savings to pay her tuition and board during the first year.
-Not having a phone line at home, they communicated with her after her arrival in the US by aerogram.
-She earned a PhD in nutrition and endocrinology at UC Berkeley in 1964.
+Lacking a phone line at home, they communicated with her by aerogram after she arrived in the U.S. She earned a Ph.D. in nutrition and endocrinology at UC Berkeley in 1964.
 Shyamala's dissertation, which was supervised by Richard L. Lyman, was titled The isolation and purification of a trypsin inhibitor from whole wheat flour.

 Career

-Shyamala conducted research in UC Berkeley's Department of Zoology and Cancer Research Lab.
-She worked as a breast cancer researcher at University of Illinois at Urbana-Champaign and University of Wisconsin.
+Shyamala conducted research in UC Berkeley's Department of Physiology and Cancer Research Lab.
+She worked as a breast cancer researcher at University of Illinois Urbana-Champaign and University of Wisconsin.
 She worked for 16 years at Lady Davis Institute for Medical Research and McGill University Faculty of Medicine.
 She served as a peer reviewer for the National Institutes of Health and as a site visit team member for the Federal Advisory Committee.
 She also served on the President's Special Commission on Breast Cancer.
 She mentored dozens of students in her lab.
 For her last decade of research, Shyamala worked in the Lawrence Berkeley National Laboratory.